print structure of ae data

 Pareto chart constructed from tabular data.

-In conclusion, the Pareto chart is useful for identifying the most common causes of a problem.
-Often most of the problems are caused by relatively few of the causes.
-In the example above eliminating gastrointestinal harm (most often obstipation) and hospital associated infections would more than half the rate of adverse events.
+In summary, the Pareto chart is a simple but powerful tool for identifying the most common causes of a problem.
+In many situations, a large proportion of problems can be attributed to a relatively small number of causes.
+In the example above, reducing gastrointestinal harm (most often obstipation) and hospital-acquired infections would substantially reduce the overall rate of adverse events.

 References